The Type-Traits Library: Type Comparisons

 My Challenge

-bundelI publish the best answer to each function in my next post and name your first name.
+bundelI will publish the best answer to each function in my next post and name your first name.
 If I should name your full name, please write it.

 What's next?